flschr/mbplugin-osm-embeds/README.md

-# Privacy-Friendly Maps for Micro.blog
+# Privacy-Friendly OSM Maps for Micro.blog

 ![Privacy-Friendly Maps hero](docs/hero.svg)

-Embed OpenStreetMap views in your Micro.blog posts with privacy protection.
+Embed OpenStreetMap views in your Micro.blog posts with optional privacy protection.
 Readers see a static preview first, then can opt-in to load the interactive map.

 ## Usage